 Salt and white pepper to taste

-1. Place cod and potatoes in a large stockpot and gently bring to the boil.
-Cook the cod for 20 mins. and remove with a slotted spoon to a plate and reserve.
+1. Place potatoes and cod in a large stockpot and gently bring to a boil.
+Cook the cod for 8 minutes.
+Remove with a slotted spoon to a plate and reserve.
 Cook potatoes for 20-30 mins. more or until a knife inserted goes through easily.

 3. In a small frying pan add olive oil, onion and garlic, gently cook until onion is translucent.
 You don't want any colour so keep heat low stirring often.
 Add to potato mixture.

 4. Next remove all pin bones and skin from salt cod.
 Place cod on half of a clean tea towel and fold other half over to cover cod.
-Vigourosly rub the towel together with the heals of your hands.
+Vigorously rub the towel together with the heels of your hands.
 This should produce lovely, shredded pieces of cod.

 6. Add eggs one at a time mixing between additions.
-Mix should be well binded and not too wet, it should be thick.
-Therefore the use of all the eggs in not necessary.
+The mix should be well bound and not too wet, it should be thick.
+Therefore the use of all the eggs may not be necessary.
 Add parsley and mix well.
-Mixture must be cold before frying.
+The mixture must be cold before frying.

 8. Drain on paper towels.
 Serve immediately with or without aioli sauce.

-1. In a food processor* add garlic, egg yolks and have of either vinegar or the lemon juice.
+1. In a food processor* add garlic, egg yolks and half of either the vinegar or lemon juice.

 * If you don't have a food processor you can use a bowl and handheld blender, just make sure the garlic is very well crushed.